Things to Do in MKE This Winter (2024–25 Update)

 The museum houses more than 4 million priceless objects and specimens.
 You can visit Africa, the Arctic, Asia, South and Middle America, Europe, the Pacific Islands, and the Costa Rican rainforest.

+There are also free-flying butterflies from around the world in a 76-degree indoor garden.
 You can even step back in time to turn-of-the-century Milwaukee!
 Or, take a big leap back in time to see the world’s largest-known dinosaur skull and a life-sized replica of Tyrannosaurus rex

 Ice Skating at Red Arrow Park